ezat-r/bug-tracker/ReadMe.md

     5. Repeat steps 1-4 for the 'Edit Issue' and other forms and make sure everything is working as expected.

 3. Create New Issue:
-    1. Go to the "Create New Recipe" page.
+    1. Go to the "Create New Issue" page.
     2. Fill out the form.
     3. Click the *CREATE* button.
     4. Verify that you are re-directed to the "All Issues" page and the new Issue can be viewed.